 Which Diagnoses?: The 28 diagnoses supported by this feature are from the HL7 standard.
 They include 22 diseases such as varicella, measles, and anthrax.
 There are also 6 diagnoses that indicate serological immunity to a disease (as determined by an antibody titer test, for example).

-Configuration Options: Your practice can configure how and when PCC EHR and Partner will display a date for each disease.
-Read the Immunization Configuration help article to learn more.
+Configuration Options: Your practice can configure how and when PCC EHR will display a date for each disease.
+To learn how, read the “Diseases” section of the article Configure the Immunization History Screen.

 Diagnosed Diseases and Problem List Entries